cleverform-js/cleverform/README.md

 ## Sample Usage

-For more details about installations and implementation, visit <a href='https://cleverform.netlify.app/' target='_new'>cleverform</a> official documentation.
+For more details about installations and implementation, visit <a href='https://cleverform.org' target='_new'>cleverform.org</a> for official documentation.

 #### 👉 Create your form